-Since Google and other search engines have become popular platforms which people use to gain information, SEO and effective keywords have become an essential part of any company’s digital PR and marketing strategy.
+Since Google and other search engines have become popular platforms that people use to gain information, SEO and effective keywords have become an essential part of any company’s digital PR and marketing strategy.
 SEO and PR are no longer separate business tactics.
-They work together to help companies and PR professionals identify exact terms their target audience are entering into the search box.
+They work together to help companies and PR professionals identify the exact terms their target audience is entering into the search box.
 With this information, brands can rank high in search engine results, and gain attention for their online PR material.

-When someone wants to search for anything on the Internet, all they need to do is type in exactly what they are looking for, receive search engine results, click on their chosen website, and access the information they are looking for.
-The words that are typed up are what PR and marketing professionals call keywords.
+When you want to search for anything on the Internet, all you need to do is type in exactly what you are looking for, receive search engine results, click on your preferred website, and access the information you are looking for.
+The words that you type are what PR and marketing professionals call keywords.

 What is keyword research?

-Keyword research is the process of discovering and determining the terms that matter most for the company’s objectives and its website.
-It enables them to understand what words audiences are using to solve their problems.
-The research process is essential for companies to dispel any misunderstandings or assumptions that they might have about the audience’s needs and the language they use to express them.
-It can be time-consuming and tedious, but it is valuable information that can set a company apart from its competition.
-Taking the right amount of time to research keywords helps companies find terms relevant to their brand, something that users search for and that can be seamlessly integrated into all their online content.
+Keyword research is the process of discovering and determining the terms that matter most for your company’s objectives and its website.
+It enables you to understand what words audiences are using to solve their problems.
+The research process is essential if you want to dispel any misunderstandings or assumptions that you might have about the audience’s needs and the language they use to express them.
+It can be time-consuming and tedious, but you can come out with valuable information that can set your company apart from its competition.
+Taking the right amount of time to research keywords will help you to find popular search terms that people use and are relevant to your brand.
+The keywords you come out with can then be seamlessly integrated into all your online content.

-One of the most common digital marketing goals for any company these days is to significantly increase their online visibility because regardless of whether customers plan to buy product or service online or at a brick-at-mortar store, having a robust online presence will help consumers initially find, learn about and possibly purchase from that company.
-From a PR standpoint, a company’s targeted keywords should be used to optimize their published online content like press releases, blog posts, eBooks, newsletter, and media kits.
-They should also be incorporated on social media with hashtags.
-SEO and keywords’ goal is to help a company’s content appear everywhere when people are looking up specific words.
-This helps present a strong voice and establishes expertise and leadership within the industry.
+One of the most common digital marketing goals for any company these days is to significantly increase their online visibility.
+Regardless of whether your customers plan to buy a product or service online or at a brick-at-mortar store, having a robust online presence will help these customers to initially find, learn about, and possibly purchase from your company.
+From a PR standpoint, a company’s targeted keywords should be used to optimize their published online content like press releases, blog posts, eBooks, newsletters, and media kits.
+They should also be incorporated into social media with hashtags.
+The goal of SEO and keywords goal is to help your company’s content appear everywhere when people are looking up specific words.
+This helps present a strong voice in addition to establishing expertise and leadership within the industry.

-Keyword strategies are essential when developing an effective search engine marketing campaign because choosing the right keywords can determine how well a company’s content ranks on Google and other search engine platforms.
-The best keyword strategies are the ones that rely on highly relevant keywords that relate closely to the business or are associated with its industry.
+Keyword strategies are essential when developing an effective search engine marketing campaign.
+This is because choosing the right keywords can determine how well your company’s content ranks on Google and other search engine platforms.
+The best keyword strategies are the ones that rely on highly relevant keywords that relate closely to your business or are associated with your industry.

 Since digital PR is something we all need to get used to, many PR agencies have had experience creating content and optimizing it to rank higher in search results.
-PR agencies like Pressfarm work with companies to develop all newsworthy content.
-They also provide access to their PR database of over 75,000 journalists and media outlets so companies can find their ideal media match.
+PR agencies like Pressfarm work with companies to develop newsworthy content.
+They also provide access to their PR database of over 1 million journalists and media outlets to help companies find their ideal media match.
 What’s more important is that they will also help optimize content to rank higher in search results on all platforms.

 The keyword research process

 When first starting the keyword research process, there are quite a few factors that need to be considered before diving in.
-As we know, many words make up the English language, and they all mean different things.
-Similarly, keywords with SEO represent different levels of interest and intent.
-Since there are various stages of a purchasing process, some search terms are used by people close to conversion, while others may be used by people still in the early stages of research.
+Ultimately, ranked keywords with SEO scores represent different levels of interest and intent.
+Since there are various stages of a purchasing process, some search terms are used by people close to conversion.
+Other search terms may be used by people still in the early stages of research.

 Before we look into keyword research, we need to note that there are quite a few different types of categories when it comes to keywords.
-They are categorized by type and usually arranged by how effective they are at converting.
-The indexed terms can include; brand, product, competitor, substitute product, a complementary product, and audience.
+These categories are usually defined by how effective they are at converting.
+The indexed terms can include; brand, product, competitor, a substitute product, a complementary product, and audience.

-Companies need to consider all those terms to achieve the research goals when it comes to choosing the right keywords.
-This task usually follows an orderly process but needs to be continually revisited.
+You need to consider all those terms to achieve the research goals when it comes to choosing the right keywords.
+This task usually follows an orderly process but needs to be revisited continuously.
 This is because market situations – and therefore keyword rankings – are always changing.
-Companies need to be aware of circumstances like the shifting needs or desires of target consumers, new competitors entering the market, changes to search engine algorithms or features, or further queries that consumers are using to look for what the company offers when considering a revisit.
+You need to be aware of circumstances like the shifting needs or desires of target consumers.
+Moreover, keep in mind the new competitors entering the market, changes to search engine algorithms or features, or further queries that consumers are using to look for what your company offers when considering a revisit.
 This should be a regular habit for good SEO health and growth.

 How to approach keyword research